mswann78/mswann-resume/README.md

 melissaswann40@gmail.com | **425 281 5789**

 What I will bring to your company:
 I am an experienced technical writer/editor with tenure leading teams responsible for creating product user documentation.
-My background managing small and large groups provides me the skills to run long-term projects, manage deliverables, supervise and develop employees, and work seamlessly with a variety of individuals.
+My background managing small and large groups provides me the skills to run long-term, enterprise-wide projects, manage deliverables, supervise and develop employees, and work seamlessly with a variety of individuals.

 ## Relevant skills and capabilities:
+- Managing and leading enterprise-wide initiatives
+- Developing system business requirements
+- Onboarding teams to new systems
 - Hiring, training, and supervising a team
-- Managing and leading enterprise-wide initiatives
 - Completing projects on time and within budget
 - Juggling competing priorities
 - Writing and editing software, technical, and medical documentation
-- Managing a publication
-- Creating press releases

-Mac OS, Windows, MS Office/SharePoint, Oxygen XML editor, CMS, Adobe Structured FrameMaker, Jira, Agile PLM, UNIX
+Mac OS, Windows, MS Office/SharePoint, Oxygen XML editor, CMS, Adobe Structured FrameMaker, Jira, Agile PLM, UNIX, SQL

 ## Experience:
 Principal Technical Writer, Medtronic (formerly Covidien), Boulder, CO.
 April 2014-present.
 Led, mentored, and trained the team of writers for the Respiratory business, managing the day-to-day work as well as long-term corporate initiatives.
 Drove efforts to improve quality and efficiency by leading the adoption of a new authoring, publishing, and translation system.
 As part of that adoption, worked with users and stakeholders to determine system requirements, performed user testing, reported out status to leadership, trained both internal users and external stakeholders, and served as the point person for the project.

+Led the intiative to onboard our business unit to an electronic manuals platform.
+Worked directly with IT business analysts to develop the system requirements, performed user acceptance training, trained internal users, wrote the standard operating procedure, and educated external stakeholders.

 Improved our team's best practices, standard operating procedures, and related processes.
 Managed the corporate Technical Communications style guide team, which contributed to improved consistency and quality of our product user documentation.